-DELIVERABLES TIMEFRAME 21/22 22/23 23/24 24/25 Advocate for external funding for a home security subsidy scheme. • • • • Provide a community awareness campaign to promote safety and crime prevention. • • • •
+DELIVERABLES TIMEFRAME 21/22 22/23 23/24 24/25 Advocate for external funding for a home security subsidy scheme. • • • • Provide a community awareness campaign to promote safety and crime prevention, including promotion of existing initiatives such as Neighbourhood Watch, State CCTV Register and Bikelinc. • • • • Advocate for external funding for crime prevention resources such as scooter locks and property markers. • • • •